The Karate Kid

 Story & Plot Summary: The Karate Kid

-Quick Plot Summary: The Karate Kid is a Action, Adventure, Drama, Family film that delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1984, The Karate Kid is a Action, Drama film directed by John G. Avildsen.
+The narrative delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
+This summary provides a scannable look at the movie's central conflict involving Ralph Macchio.

 Story Breakdown

-The narrative structure follows a classic action blueprint: establish the protagonist's world, introduce a formidable antagonist, and escalate the stakes through increasingly intense confrontations.
+In this high-octane feature, John G. Avildsen establishes a narrative structure that follows a classic action blueprint: establishing the protagonist's world, introducing a formidable antagonist, and escalating the stakes.
 New Jersey teen Daniel LaRusso moves to Los Angeles with his mother, and soon strikes up a relationship with Ali.
 He quickly finds himself the target of bullying by a group of thugs, led by Ali's ex-boyfriend Johnny, who study karate at the Cobra Kai dojo under ruthless sensei John Kreese.
 Fortunately, Daniel befriends Mr. Miyagi, an unassuming repairman who just happens to be a martial arts master himself.
 Miyagi takes Daniel under his wing, training him in a more compassionate form of karate for self-defense and, later, preparing him to compete against the brutal Cobra Kai.
-The film balances spectacular set pieces with character moments, ensuring the action serves the story rather than overwhelming it.
-This approach calls everyone and everything into question as the plot unfolds.
+The film balances spectacular set pieces with character moments for Ralph Macchio, ensuring the action serves the story rather than overwhelming it.

 Narrative Structure